NikiforovAll/nikiforovall.github.io/_posts/2020-05-03-how-to-organize-your-learning-process-with-xmind.md

 categories: [productivity]
 tags: [dotnet, productivity ]
 shortinfo: Visualization of current learning progress as mindmap.
 Solution is based on <a href="https://nikiforovall.github.io/xmindcsharp/">XMindCsharp</a>.
+description: Visualization of current learning progress as mindmap.
+Solution is based on <a href="https://nikiforovall.github.io/xmindcsharp/">XMindCsharp</a>.
 fullview: false
 comments: true
 related: false